Murders of Nicola Hughes and Fiona Bone: Trial and subsequent events

 The trial of Cregan began on 4 February 2013 at Preston Crown Court, where he stood with nine co-accused charged with murder and attempted murder.
 Cregan had earlier pleaded not guilty to the murders of PC Nicola Hughes and PC Fiona Bone, and the murders of Mark Short and David Short, in an appearance by video link at Liverpool Crown Court.
 Cregan changed his plea to guilty for the murders of the two police officers on 12 February 2013, and pleaded guilty on 22 May 2013 to the murders of father and son David and Mark Short.

 The killings of David and Mark Short were the culmination of a decade-long feud between two criminal families in Manchester, the Shorts and the Atkinsons, with whom Cregan was friendly.
 The deaths of Fiona Bone, Nicola Hughes and David Short were the first times that hand grenades had been used as a murder weapon in the UK.
 On 13 June 2013, Cregan was cleared of the attempted murder of Sharon Hark.
 On the same day, he was sentenced to life imprisonment for the four murders with a whole life order.

 In August 2013 it was reported that Cregan was on hunger strike at HM Prison Full Sutton.
 He was moved to Ashworth Hospital near Liverpool in September 2013.
 He was transferred back to Manchester in March 2018 from Ashworth, where it was reported he had boasted about his workout regime and access to snooker and tennis.

+In December 2024, Hughes and Bone were both posthumously awarded the Elizabeth Emblem.

+On 4 April 2025, Greater Manchester Police confirmed that one of the guns used in the shootings of both David and Mark Short, a Glock self-loading pistol, had been recovered during a raid on a safehouse used by a drugs gang in Moss Side on 7 April 2024.